Dertanzer123/verbose-disco/README.md

 # verbose-disco
 this repo has sourse code of some word doc automation project

+project aborted.